 There is also money to be saved in employing remote workers.
 Employers can up to $11,000 per year per remote employee, Alice Williams writes at All Business.
 So, remote workers can alleviate overhead costs while also adding a fresh global perspective on daily work functions.

-Hiring remote workers also drastically increases the number of potential candidates to hire, as geography is no longer a constraint.
+Hiring remote workers also drastically increase the number of potential candidates to hire, as geography is no longer a constraint.

 For organizations that are looking to expand their global reach, rather than find the right candidate from abroad, there are other considerations.